samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

-# SAMueL: Summary and outline
+# SAMueL: Summary and key work

 Part of the NIHR *SAMueL* (Stroke Audit Machine Learning) project.